Wire and Cable

 Our laser wire system can process stripping lengths from 0-4 inches on various types of insulation materials, such as enameled coatings, epoxy, ETFE, fiberglass, Formvar, Kapton, Kynar, Milene, Mylar, nylon, silicone, polyester, polyesterimide, polyethylene, polyimide, polyvinylidene fluoride, polyurethane, polyvinyl chloride, silicone and Teflon.

-It can strip insulation from many types of wire and cable including single-core wire; twin leads; shielded twisted pairs; multi-conductor cables; shielded and screened wire and cable; ribbon cable; coaxial cable; and complex 2D- and 3D-shaped conductors, such as coils.
+Wire stripping can remove the insulation from many types of wire and cable including single-core wire; twin leads; shielded twisted pairs; multi-conductor cables; shielded and screened wire and cable; ribbon cable; coaxial cable; and complex 2D- and 3D-shaped conductors, such as coils.
 In addition, a wide range of wire sizes can be processed without requiring tool changes and wire sizes can range from 28 gauge to 6 gauge (14mm OD max).
 Ribbon and flat cable can be up to 11.4 inches wide.

 Other stripping features of the laser wire system include a variety of wire stripping modes to allow slugs to remain on the wire strands, mid-wire (windowing) laser strip capabilities, on-the-fly stripping options, and excellent precision with a strip length accuracies within +/- 0.10 inches.